Best Omega 3 Supplements UK 2020 Buyer’s Guide

 - Possible side effects

-The fat in fish contains a class of polyunsaturated fatty acid called omega-3s.
-These fatty acids differ from the polyunsaturated fatty acids found in vegetable oils, called omega-6s, and have different effects on the body.
+The fat in fish contains a class of polyunsaturated called omega-3s.
+These fatty acids differ from the polyunsaturated found in vegetable oils, called omega-6s, and have different effects on the body.
 (Fish do not manufacture such fats but obtain them from the plankton they eat; the colder the water, the more omega-3s the plankton contains.)
 The two most potent forms of omega 3s eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA) — are found in abundance in cold-water fish such as salmon, trout, mackerel and tuna.

 The source of the third type of omega-3, alpha-linolenic acid (ALA), It is an 18-carbon-long omega-3 fatty acid.
 It’s the most common dietary fatty acid, found in certain high-fat plant foods, especially algae, flax seeds, chia seeds, and walnuts.
 However, ALA may not be as effective as EPA and DHA; this is still being researched.

 List of Best Omega 3 Fish Oil Supplements UK 2020